Arsenal in damaging WSL decline - but sacking Montemurro the wrong move | Goal.com

 What has happened over the last 18 months does mean it is easy to forget what a revelation the Australian was at the start of his tenure in north London.

-Despite joining the club midway through the 2017-18 season, he ended the campaign with two trophies via the Continental Cup and Women's FA Cup.
-A year later, he added a league title to the trophy cabinet, meaning he had won every domestic title in England in less than two years.
+Despite joining the club midway through the 2017-18 season, he ended the campaign with the Continental Cup and reached the final of Women's FA Cup.
+A year later, he added a league title to the trophy cabinet.

 The fluidity of Arsenal’s attack and dynamism of the team has won plenty of plaudits outside of the club, but it is also something that the players love too.